ShiftLeftSecurity/shiftleft-scan-vscode/README.md

 sudo groupadd docker
 sudo usermod -aG docker $USER
 ```
-- On Windows with Remote mode there are open defects to be resolved.
 - Internet connectivity is required while loading the results for the first time.
 You might see the below error otherwise.

 ```